 Recommended for Best Shopping because: The PC Hooftstraat is the most expensive shopping street in the Netherlands.

-Local Expert tip: The Museum Quarter is located nearby, so you can visit one of Amsterdam's famous museums before or after your shopping spree.
+Jessica's expert tip: The Museum Quarter is located nearby, so you can visit one of Amsterdam's famous museums before or after your shopping spree.

 The Albert Cuypmarkt is one of the largest open-air markets in Europe and provides numerous shopping and food-tasting opportunities.
 This vibrant, colorful market is a destination of its own.
 The market is home to numerous vendors who offer goods such as clothes, accessories and flowers.
 Many of the vendors even sell fresh produce, such seafood, cheese and vegetables.
 Make sure to browse all the stalls.
 You'll find great bargains.
 Throughout the day, don't forget to taste international treats.
 Try typical Dutch foods, such as kroketten, stroopwafels, cheese and fresh herring.
 These foods make for a tasty mid-morning snack.